List of people executed in New York

-This list of people executed in New York gives the names of some of the people executed in New York, both before and after statehood in the United States (including as New Amsterdam), as well as the person's date of execution, method of execution, and the name of the Governor of New York at the date of execution.
+This list of people executed in New York gives the names of some of the people executed in New York, before and after statehood in the United States (including as New Amsterdam), and the person's date of execution, method of execution, and the name of the Governor of New York at the date of execution.
 1963 marked the last execution in New York State.
 Some executions recorded during the 17th and 18th centuries do not indicate the name(s) of the executed and therefore are not included.

 Regarding electrocutions, which comprise a large percentage of the executions: